LLNL/sundials/doc/shared/nvectors/NVector_MPIManyVector.rst

-of ``N_Vector`` to be a structure containing the MPI communicator (or ``MPI_COMM_NULL`` if running on a single-node), the number of subvectors comprising the MPIManyVector, the global length of the MPIManyVector (including all subvectors on all MPI tasks), a pointer to the beginning of the array of subvectors, and a boolean flag ``own_data`` indicating ownership of the subvectors that populate ``subvec_array``.
+of ``N_Vector`` to be a structure containing the MPI communicator (or ``MPI_COMM_NULL`` if running on a single-node), the number of subvectors comprising the MPIManyVector, the global length of the MPIManyVector (including all subvectors on all MPI ranks), a pointer to the beginning of the array of subvectors, and a boolean flag ``own_data`` indicating ownership of the subvectors that populate ``subvec_array``.